 Interview with Christopher Hutton on linguistics under National Socialism

+Christopher Hutton

+University of Hong Kong

+James McElvenny

+University of Siegen

 JMc: In the most recent podcast episodes, which have focused on Central Europe in the first half of the twentieth century, we’ve met a number of figures who were forced into exile by the rise of fascism.
 In this episode, we turn our attention to those who stayed behind and found a place for themselves and their scholarship under the new regimes.
 We also take a moment to consider the parallels between this period and today.
 To guide us through these topics, we’re joined by Christopher Hutton, Professor of English Linguistics at the University of Hong Kong.